robashton/layers/README.md

 - Components, built on top of Scene and Render, currently containing particles, although they may end up losing their dependency on Scene
 - Driver, using all the things to help bootstrap a game, this is what I use to run my games, but the other bits can be used independently

-I may end up formally separating all of this into different libraries, and bringing them together into a framework so appropriate bits can be used for appropriate purposes without having to become a "Layers App"